WeeeHung/nearaihack25/README.md

 - **Due Diligence Report Agent**: Aggregates data from other agents and generates a comprehensive report
 - **Final Decision Agent**: Provides an overall assessment and recommendation

+## 🗺️ Flow Chart

+<img width="463" alt="Screen Shot 2025-03-15 at 9 37 39 AM" src="https://github.com/user-attachments/assets/a5d8149f-c5fe-4d92-a41e-6449a7d420ce" />

 ## 🏗️ Technical Architecture

-DiligenceAI follows a modular architecture based on the PocketFlow framework:
+DiligenceAI follows a modular architecture based on the PocketFlow framework

-<img width="463" alt="Screen Shot 2025-03-15 at 9 37 39 AM" src="https://github.com/user-attachments/assets/a5d8149f-c5fe-4d92-a41e-6449a7d420ce" />

 Key architectural features:
 - **Agent Orchestration**: Central coordination of specialized agents